 “We’ve been busier than ever.
 Even during Covid, we’ve been busier than ever on the wireless side of our business.
-The number of clients we’ve rolled out over the last two years; it’s just shot up,” Inflight Dublin chief technology officer David Miller said at the APEX/IFSA Exhibition in Long Beach.
+The number of clients we’ve rolled out over the last two years; it’s just shot up,” Inflight Dublin chief technology officer David Miller said at the APEX/IFSA EXPO in Long Beach.

 Part of Inflight Dublin’s value proposition is that it can provide the content, the Everhub hardware — which can be powered by battery or aircraft power — plus the software and the design as a single offering from a single supplier.
 The cloud-enabled system comes with analytics built in.
 And this one-stop-shop model “works very well for new emerging airlines, people with smaller fleets.
 And that’s why we’ve seen the uptake of it,” said Miller.

 “It also allows us certain flexibility.
 We’ve been offering a trial system over the last year or so where we basically … provide content and a live service for a couple of months.
 People could try and see what it’s like.
 If they like it, they just basically turn it into a full deployment and that worked really well.”